Dr S Gachet

 This set the ball rolling for Gachets DJ career, between 1990 & 1994 his residencies and regular appearances included: Camden Palace – Lazerdome -The Rocket – Sterns – The Edge – Paradise Club – Universe – Helter Skelter – Dreamscape – Pure X – Dance Paradise and Living Dream, amongst others.
-1995, however, signalled a pivotal moment for Gachet.
-The legendary jungle promoter AWOL (A Way Of Life) assigned Gachet permanent resident at the paradise club london & Ministry Of Sound, alongside Randall, Mickey Finn, Kenny Ken & Darren Jay.
-In the same year he became resident at World Dance.
+1995, however, signaled a pivotal moment for Gachet.
+The legendary jungle promoter AWOL (A Way Of Life) assigned Gachet permanent resident at the paradise club London & Ministry Of Sound, alongside Randall, Mickey Finn, Kenny Ken & Darren Jay.
+In the same year, he became a resident at World Dance.

 Aside from the deejay work Dr S Gachet is also a radio personality.
 He acted as guest host for Radio 1 One in the Jungle shows (1996/1997) when jungle was slowly being accepted by the mainstream.
 He worked with many stations in the capital exposing his talent for playing different styles of dance music & also had a stint on Mr C The Shamen / End Club fame) net radio station Gaia Live.
 Gachet has also taken to the natural progression of producing his own music & conceived a pair of record labels – Audio Maze to take care of drum & bass business & Johnny Biscuit with a house & garage mandate.